awjuliani/neuro-nav/README.md

 ## Experiment Notebooks

-Neuro-nav includes a number of interactive jupyter notebooks.
-These demonstrate features of the library, as well as serve to reproduce various experiments in the literature.
+Neuro-nav includes a number of interactive jupyter notebooks, featuring different experimental environments, tasks, and RL agent algorithms.
+You can use these notebooks to replicate various experiments across the literature, or to simply learn about what's possible to do with the library.

 See [notebooks](./notebooks) for more information.